Monroe E. Price

 Director and Adjunct Full Professor of Communication

 Monroe E. Price is director of the University of Pennsylvania’s Center for Global Communication Studies (CGCS) at the Annenberg School for Communication, where he works with a wide transnational network of regulators, scholars, and practitioners in Europe, Africa, Latin America, and Asia, as well as in the United States.
 Price also founded the Programme in Comparative Media Law and Policy at Oxford University and remains a research fellow there.
-He chairs the Center for Media and Communications Studies at Central European University, a project instituted and encouraged by CGCS.
+He also chairs the Center for Media and Communications Studies at Central European University.
 Price has served on the President’s Task Force on Telecommunications Policy and the Sloan Commission on Cable Communications (both in the 1970s) and on the Carter-Sagalaev Commission on Radio and Television Policy (in the 1990s).
 He was a long-time member of the International Broadcasting Institute (now the International Communications Institute).
 He is the author and editor of numerous publications including Media and Sovereignty: The Global Information Revolution and its Challenge to State Power, Owning the Olympics: Narratives of the New China, and the Routledge Handbook of Media Law.

 Briar Smith is the Associate Director at the Center for Global Communication Studies at the Annenberg School for Communication at the University of Pennsylvania and the Director of the Iran Media Program and the co-author of the Iran Media Program’s ‘Finding a Way: How Iranians reach for News and Information’ as well as ‘Will Politics be Tweeted?
 New Media Use by Iranian Youth in 2011’ (in New Media and Society), and other CGCS/partner publications.
 She has presented on research conducted under the auspices of the Iran Media Program, as well as on research methodologies in complex political environments at Central European University’s Summer Program on Online Civil Society, Annenberg-Oxford’s Media Policy Summer Institute, as well as Annenberg’s Milton Wolf Seminar Series.
 In her position at CGCS, Smith oversees international initiatives and projects and manages programs, conferences, and trainings in East and Central Asia, Europe, and the Middle East.